NEW MEXICO JUNIOR COLLEGE

 The goal of this class is to cover two chapters a week from the textbook.
 The text will be supplemented by readings and video presentations.
 Be aware of current events and how they might apply to this class and provide good discussion material.
 All schedules are subject to change by the instructor.

 This is an 8 week online course.
-It will move at twice the pace of a full semester course, therefore, it is the student's responsibility to keep up with the work, to contact the instructor if you have questions/problems, and to complete assignments in a timely manner.
+It will move at twice the pace of a full semester course, therefore, it is the student's responsibility to keep up with the work, so contact the instructor if you have questions/problems, and plan your schedule to complete assignments in a timely manner.

 Wk 1: March 12.
 Chapter 1 & 3. (not covering chapter 2.
-Complete Module zero on Canvas for a grade.
+Complete Module zero on Canvas is required.
+Reaction paper #1 on Methamphetamine.

 Wk 4: April 2 Chapter 7.
-Reaction paper due.
+Reaction paper #2 over deviant behavior.

 Wk 7: April 16.
 Chapter 10 & 11.